leoandeol/cods/docs/api-docs/od.score.md

 get_set(pred_boxes: Tensor, quantile: float) → Tensor
 ```

-Returns the set of boxes based on predicted boxes and quantile.
+Return the set of boxes based on predicted boxes and quantile.